 As you can see below, I created four basic sections with painter’s tape to compare the cleaned surface with the dirty surface once the tape is peeled off.

-The console was relatively dirty just from normal use, and had a few tiny crumbs, and residue from normal use.
+The console was relatively dirty just from normal use and had a few tiny crumbs and residue.

 Review: Meguiar’s Gold Class Leather Wipes

 The Gold Class Rich Leather Wipes by Meguiar’s (available here on Amazon) I was most impressed with out of all the wipes I tested.

 These provided the most conditioner when used compared to the other two, which I think cleaned the surface slightly better.
 If you have a dirtier surface to clean, I would probably go with these.